September 2008

 Hobbs told me to grab a chair while he flipped a few switches, twiddled a few dials and picked up a microphone.
 “This is Kilo Charlie Six Victor Hotel United.
 I’ve got a guest in the shack.
 Anybody out there?”

-Wow!
-How to convey the relaxed delivery and style of a pro?
-Hobbs won my credibility right there and, before long, Steve at WB6KIO over in China Basin "came back."
+It was the first time I'd heard Ron "on the air."
+He was a pro.
+His relaxed confidence won my credibility right there and, before long, "Steve" at WB6KIO over in China Basin "came back."
 Ron shoved the mike into my hands.
 I wasn’t prepared for that, but Steve proved both patient and cordial.

 When I left Ron’s place later on that afternoon, I’d gotten both a taste of, and new respect for, the world of ham radio.
 It’s what still works when cell phones and other communication networks fall apart in times of catastrophe.
 In any case, I'm writing this preamble because of a note Ron sent me a while back in which he describes something of his beginnings as an amateur radio man.
 I found it charming.